Surface properties of transition metal oxides: Electronic band structure

 The following equations are useful in describing the populations of valence and conduction bands in terms of holes and electrons for the bulk metal. $n$ is the density of electrons in the bulk metal conduction band, and $p$ is the density of holes in the bulk metal valence band.
 Ec is the lowest energy of the conduction band, Ef is the Fermi energy (electrochemical energy of the electrons), Ev is the highest energy of the valence band, Nc is the effective mass and mobility of an electron in the conduction band (constant), and Nv is the effective mass and mobility of a valence band hole (constant).

-where k is Boltzmanns constant and T is the absolute temperature in kelvins.
+where k is the Boltzmann constant and T is the absolute temperature in kelvins.

 The use of quantum mechanics perturbation theory can aid in calculating the probability of an electronic transition taking place.
 The probability is proportional to the square of the amplitude of the radiation field, E0, and the square of the transition dipole moment |μif|.

 The quantum yield for an ideal system undergoing photocatalytic events is measured as the number of events occurring per photon absorbed.
 The typical assumption in determining the quantum yield is that all photons are absorbed on the semiconductor surface, and the quantum yield is referred to as the apparent quantum yield.
 This assumption is necessary due to the difficulty in measuring the actual photons absorbed by the solid surface.
 The relation between the quantum yield, the rate of charge transfer, kCT, and the electron/hole recombination rate, kR, is given by the following equation.

 Photoinduced molecular transformations at transition metal oxide surfaces can be organized in two general classes.
 Photoexcitation of the adsorbate which then reacts with the catalyst substrate is classified as a catalyzed photoreaction.
 Photoexcitation of the catalyst followed by interaction of the catalyst with a ground state reactant is classified as a sensitized photoreaction.